A university-wide research center founded in 1997, the Gender Institute promotes research and teaching related to women, gender, and sexuality.

 We offer grants and awards to faculty and students to support scholarship on women and on the intricate connections between gender and other social forces, such as sexuality, race, class, health, age, religion, and place.
 We convene interdisciplinary networks and organize lectures, workshops, conferences, film screenings, art exhibitions, and community events.

-Dedicated to advancing women's and LGBTQ leadership, vision, and influence, the Gender Institute fosters workspaces in which each participant is stimulated to reach her/his highest potential and to increase knowledge and justice within the university, within their disciplines, and in society at large.
+Dedicated to advancing women's and LGBTQ leadership, vision, and influence, the Gender Institute fosters workspaces in which each participant is stimulated to reach their highest potential and to increase knowledge and justice within the university, within their disciplines, and in society at large.

 Carrie Tirado Bramen

 Laura Anderson, Asst.
 Professor of Nursing & Educational Psychology, Barbara Bono, Assoc.
 Professor of English and Annette LeCuyer, Professor of Architecture on being awarded the 2016 President Emeritus and Mrs. Meyerson Award for Distinguished Undergraduate Teaching and Mentoring at UB.